pan-0/BLayout/DOCS.md

 BL_API blsize blsizeof(const struct blayout *l);
 ```
 * `blcalc()` returns the minimum size needed to contiguously allocate multiple objects.
-The functions assumes that all arguments are valid and within bounds.
+The function assumes that all arguments are valid and within bounds.
 If wrap-around is detected when computing the size, `0` is returned instead, indicating error.
   - `align` is the default alignment[^1] (in bytes) your allocator supports.
-In case you already have an allocated buffer, pass the buffer's alignment. `BL_ALIGNMENT` should work with `malloc()` and with any buffer allocated using it.
+In case you already have an allocated buffer, pass the buffer's alignment. `BL_ALIGNMENT` should work with `malloc()` and with any buffer allocated by it.
   - `offs` is used in case you already have a buffer and want to allocate starting from an offset into that buffer.
 Pass `0` otherwise.
   - `n` is the number of layouts.
 Should be `> 0`.
   - `lays` is an array of length `n` containing layouts,